LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

-where $m_{sky}$ is the sky brightness (mag/arcsec$^2$), $\theta$ is the seeing (FWHM, in arcsec), $t_{vis}$ is the exposure time (seconds), $k$ is the atmospheric extinction coefficient, and $X$ is airmass.
-The constants $C_m$ depend on the overall throughput of the instrument and are determined using the LSST exposure time calculator.
-The assumptions built into the calculator were tested using SDSS observations\footnote{ SDSS data typically reach a 5$\sigma$ depth for point sources of $r=22.5$ with an effective aperture of $D=2.22$m, an exposure time of $t_{vis}=54$ sec, the median $r$ band sky brightness of $r_{sky}=20.9$ mag/arcsec$^2$, the median seeing of $\theta=1.5$ arcsec, and the median airmass of $X=1.3$.
-In comparison, the LSST loss of depth is 0.32 mag due to shorter exposures, while the gains are 1.17 mag due to larger aperture, 0.83 mag due to better seeing, 0.20 mag due to fainter sky, and 0.10 mag due to better throughput, for the net gain of $\sim$2.0 mag.}, and by comparing the predicted depths to the published performance of the Subaru telescope (Kashikawa et al. 2003).
-The adopted values for $C_m$ and $k$ are listed in Table 2, as well as expected $m_5$ in nominal observing conditions.
+The constants $C_m$ depend on the overall throughput of the instrument and are computed using our current best throughput estimates for optical elements and sensors.
+The resulting $C_m$ values are listed in Table~\ref{tab:eqparams} and in all six bands they imply single visit depths $m_5$ (also listed in Table~\ref{tab:eqparams}) that lie between the minimum and design specification values from the Science Requirements Document listed in Table~\ref{tab:baseline}.
+The differences in performance between LSST and, for example, SDSS follow directly from these relations\footnote{SDSS data typically reach a 5$\sigma$ depth for point sources of $r=22.5$ with an effective aperture of $D=2.22$ m, an exposure time of $t_{vis}=54$ sec, the median $r$ band sky brightness of $r_{sky}=20.9$ mag arcsec$^{-2}$, the median seeing of $\theta=1.5$ arcsec, and the median airmass of $X=1.3$.
+In comparison, the LSST loses 0.32 mag in depth due to shorter exposures, and gains 1.17 mag due to larger aperture, 0.83 mag due to better seeing, and 0.20 mag due to fainter sky, for a net gain of $\sim$1.9 mag.}.

+The structure of eq.~\ref{m5} nicely illustrates decoupling between the system sensitivity which is fully absorbed into $C_m$ and observing conditions specified by $m_{sky}$, $\theta$, $t_{vis}$, $k_m$ and $X$.
+The computation of $C_m$ listed in Table~\ref{tab:eqparams} assumed instrumental noise of 9 e$^-$ per pixel and per readout, whose effect on $m_5$ is significant only in the $u$ band.
+This loss of depth due to instrumental noise, $\Delta C^{\infty}_m$, is listed in Table~\ref{tab:eqparams}; it also corresponds to an additive correction to $C_m$ when the exposure time $t_{vis} \rightarrow \infty$.
+To predict $5\sigma$ depths for exposure time $\tau$ times longer than the fiducial $t_{vis} = 30$ sec., the following correction should be added to the values of $C_m$ listed in Table~\ref{tab:eqparams}: